CPS Early Intervention Lawyer in Lansing

 Children’s Protective Services (CPS) workers have a way of showing up when you least expect it.
 Sometimes, parents don’t know whether to cooperate or not.
 They don’t know whether to talk or not.
 They don’t know what their rights are.
 On a regular basis, we are hired by parents unwilling to submit to CPS scrutiny without legal assistance.
 That is wise.

-Get started on your defense.
+Get started on your defense with help from a Lansing CPS early investigation attorney.
 Schedule your free consultation.

 What is a CPS Intervention?

 We recognize that the term may mean something different to a CPS worker.
 At Cronkright Law, in an intervention case, we work to position ourselves between you and CPS during the investigation.
 This means that we are going to use our extensive experience to guide you through the process.
 Naturally, this works best if we get involved early in the investigation.

 The CPS investigation process can be intimidating.
 CPS workers are used to getting their way and will often pressure parents into letting them into the home, talking to kids, submitting to interviews, signing medical release forms and submitting to drug testing.
 Parents tend to allow this because they are afraid not to.
 When parents do object or push back, CPS workers often call for the assistance of a uniformed police officer.
 This adds to the level of fear and intimidation.
 With the assistance of Cronkright Law, you will have a knowledgeable and experienced attorney working with you, helping you to know what your rights are, what the law is and what the best strategies are for getting CPS out of your life.
 Your early intervention strategy be formed by working with us, and it will be tailored for your needs.

 Standing Up to CPS

 Over the years, we have watched with amazement how many people are reluctant to stand up to CPS.
 Teachers, principals, doctors, day care workers and even many attorneys seem to yield to the whims of a CPS worker.